Ka1Thakkar/glazewm-config/README.md

 2. Copy the configuration files into your GlazeWM config directory (typically found in ```C:\Users\YourUsername\.glzr\glazewm\```).
 3. Restart GlazeWM to apply the new configuration.

-You can save this markdown text as `README.md` in your GlazeWM configuration repository.